FlaxEngine/FlaxDocs/manual/physics/colliders/collision-data.md

 > [!TIP]
 > When invoking the collision data cooking, please ensure to invoke it on a separate thread or via async job to not block the game thread.

-If your game generates the geoemtry at runtime and you need to use collision for virtual models then you can enable physics settings option **Support Cooking At Runtime** (see [Physics Settings](../physics-settings.md)) and use the following code to create a virtual collision data asset:
+If your game generates the geometry at runtime and you need to use collision for virtual models then you can enable physics settings option **Support Cooking At Runtime** (see [Physics Settings](../physics-settings.md)) and use the following code to create a virtual collision data asset:

 ```cs
 var collisionData = Content.CreateVirtualAsset<CollisionData>();